Tree-Like Shortcuttings of Trees

 \subsection{Lower bound}

-We show the treewidth lower bound for 1-spanner of the uniform line metric $L_n = \{1,2,\ldots, n\}$ with hop-diameter $k$.
-Due to the inductive nature of our argument, we prove a stronger version of the statement, which considers 1-spanners that could potentially use points outside of the given line metric.
+We show the treewidth lower bound for shortcutting of the path $L_n = \{1,2,\ldots, n\}$ with hop-diameter $k$.
+Due to the inductive nature of our argument, we prove a stronger version of the statement, which considers shortcuttings that could potentially use points outside of the given path.

 \twLB*